 Tess is available for consultations on optimum health and nutrition in South East London, Canary Wharf and the City of London.
 She can be reached on 07949 081 659 or email@example.com.

 With many thanks to Tess for this brilliant article.
-If you have any questions regarding the topics that have been raised, or any other health matters please do contact me (Amanda) by phone or email at any time.
+If you have any questions regarding the topics that have been raised, or any other health matters please do contact the nutritionist team by phone or email at any time.

 firstname.lastname@example.org, 01684 310099